This Artist Is Crushing His Dead Father's Skull to Work Through Their 'Weird Relationship'

 A few years ago, artist Lee Wagstaff came into possession of his dad's skull.
 Instead of bombing the cranium with lily bulbs and soil and dropping it off at the nearest curiosity shop, he plans to crush it and use the chalky remains for his newest project: a 3D-printed replica of his own skull.

-In using his late father's head to clone his own, the Royal College of Art PhD student aims to explore the pair's estranged relationship, as well as themes of religious worship, deification, and eternal life.
-The finished skull—set to be unveiled in London next year—will also be engraved with patterns mimicking Wagstaff's geometric head tattoos.
+In using his late father's skull to clone his own, the Royal College of Art PhD student aims to explore the pair's estranged relationship, as well as themes of religious worship, deification and eternal life.
+The finished skull – set to be unveiled in London next year – will also be engraved with patterns mimicking Wagstaff's geometric head tattoos.

-VICE: Hi, Lee.
-How did you get ahold of your dad's skull?
+VICE: Hi Lee.
+How did you get hold of your dad's skull?

 Fair enough.
-What made you want to incorporate it into your art?
+What you made you want to incorporate it into your art?

 I immediately thought about how you could replace the powders you'd use for a typical 3D print.
 For me, bodily materials are the same as other art materials, like ink, or paint, or plaster.
-In tribal art, these things are quite commonly used—blood, things like that.
-It's only in a more sanitized, contemporary world that people tend to get sensational about anything a little bit icky.
+In tribal art, these things are quite commonly used – blood, things like that.
+It's only in a more sanitised, contemporary world that people tend to get sensational about anything a little bit icky.

 Are there not some legal implications as well, though?

-Anything to do with human body parts—especially in the UK—is very difficult to work with, because you have to have a license to work with them and to display them and to do anything with them.
-I did some work with blood a long time ago [2000's "Shroud"], but since then the rules have changed.
-Even hair or skin samples you have to have a human tissue license to use.
+Anything to do with human body parts – especially in the UK – is very difficult to work with, because you have to have a licence to work with them and to display them and to do anything with them.
+I did some work with blood a long time ago [2000's Shroud], but since then the rules have changed.
+Even hair or skin samples you have to have a human tissue licence to use.